 Gorham’s and Vanguard Caves are spectacularly sited on the eastern shore of Gibraltar, and visiting them is a very memorable experience.
 However, they are moderately difficult/difficult to access on foot.
 No visits are allowed within 48 hours of bad weather, and visits may have to be postponed at short notice if the weather is adverse.

-In 2018 tours down to the sea caves will be available between 1st July and 31st October, weather permitting.
-There will be one tour a week on Friday mornings.
+Weekly tours down to the sea caves are typically available between 1st July and 31st October, weather permitting, with prior arrangement.

 Places will be allocated on a first-come-first-served basis, and there may be a waiting list.